AngKhaiPin/Assignment-Cpp/PART1.md

 3. Improved on the initial game board code before lab11 was out
 4. Rewrote the game board code with guidance from lab11
 5. Constructed a randomiser function to randomise game objects
-6. Implemented Alien and its movement :
+6. Implemented Alien and its movement.
 7. Added 'up', 'down', 'left', 'right' commands for alien movement.
 8. Implemented functions to create alien movement
+9. Added a rockItem function which randomly picks an item to replace a rock in front of the alien.

 ## Problems Encountered & Solutions